Connecticut

 F. Victims of human trafficking

-At any time after a judgment of conviction for any misdemeanor, a class C, D or E felony, or any unclassified felony carrying a term of imprisonment of not more than ten years (before a 2021 bill, only prostitution was eligible), the defendant may apply to the court to vacate the judgment of conviction on the basis that, at the time of the offense, the defendant was a victim of trafficking in persons.
+At any time after a judgment of conviction for any misdemeanor, a class C, D or E felony, or any unclassified felony carrying a term of imprisonment of not more than ten years, the defendant may apply to the court to vacate the judgment of conviction on the basis that, at the time of the offense, the defendant was a victim of trafficking in persons.
+(Before a 2021 law, only convictions for prostitution were eligible.)
 Victims of the offense must be given notice and the prosecutor must be given an opportunity to investigate.
 Conn.
 Gen. Stat. § 54-95c.
 For prostitution, the court “shall” vacate the judgement of conviction and dismiss the charge, and for other offenses, the court “may, in its discretion,” do so.
-Presumably this may lead to erasure as non-conviction record.
+Presumably this may lead to erasure as a non-conviction record.

 G. Non-conviction records